Yourhosting Review: Solid Performance, Poor Elsewhere

 Our score:

-As of 2023, Argeweb, Sohosted, Vevida, Alphamega Hosting and VIP Internet are part of Yourhosting.
-That makes the Zwolle-based hosting provider at once the largest web hosting party in the Netherlands.
+As of January 1st, Argeweb, Sohosted, Vevida, Alphamega Hosting, and VIP Internet have become part of Yourhosting.
+This acquisition instantly makes the Zwolle-based hosting provider the largest web hosting company in the Netherlands.

-Yourhosting offers fairly fast hosting, excellent uptime, poor customer service and even worse features, at high prices.
-That makes this provider a mixed bag.
-Something that I found to incredibly annoying were the many upsell attempts they made.
-I would have found that acceptable had they been much cheaper, but given their current rates, it feels like a cash grab.
+Yourhosting offers relatively fast hosting, great uptime, poor customer service, and even worse features at high prices.
+This makes this provider a mixed bag.
+What particularly annoyed me to no end were their numerous upselling attempts.
+I might have found this acceptable if their prices were a third of what they are, but given their current rates, it feels like highway robbery.

-This Yourhosting review is the most comprehensive you’ll find on the internet.
-I’m leaving no stone unturned.
-Spoiler alert: I cannot recommend Yourhosting, but do offer a bunch of good alternatives at the bottom of this review.
+This Yourhosting review is the most comprehensive one you'll find anywhere on the internet.
+I thoroughly examine this provider from top to bottom.
+Spoiler alert: I cannot recommend Yourhosting, but I do offer several good alternatives at the end of this review.

 Yourhosting at a glance

-How does Yourhosting score in terms of speed, uptime and customer service?
+How does Yourhosting perform in terms of speed, uptime, and customer service, the most important components of any web host?

 Speed

-With any web host, speed is the first thing I look at.
-Speed is an important Google ranking factor and also has an incredibly large impact on conversions.
-No one likes slow-loading sites, and so someone is more likely to leave a slow site prematurely or click away from a page which is loading.
-Therefore, a slow site can be costly for businesses.
+When evaluating any web host, speed is the first thing I look at.
+Speed is an important Google ranking factor and has an enormous impact on conversions.
+Nobody likes slow-loading websites, which means visitors are more likely to abandon a sluggish site early or click away from a page that's still loading.
+A slow website can therefore cost you a lot of money.

-To get a good idea of Yourhosting’s speed, I purchased their Start plan.
-This costs around 10 euros per month and you can install a single website on it.
+To get a good idea of Yourhosting's speed, I purchased their Start plan.
+It costs about ten dollars per month and allows you to install a single website.

-I tested this package by setting up a simple WordPress site on it.
-This is how I built this site:
+I tested this plan by setting up a simple but representative WordPress site on it.
+Here's how I built this site:

 - WordPress theme: Kadence